-Engineering takes creativity, imagination and great problem-solving abilities.
+Engineers need to be problem solvers with plenty of creativity and imagination.
 With Sylvan's Engineering courses in Connecticut, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
-We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
-Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
-After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!
+We know how kids love to tinker with toys, gadgets and other devices, so we focus our sessions around real mechanical and architectural challenges.
+Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+After all, learning is so much more engaging when it's a whole lot of fun as well!

 With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in Connecticut is where learning gets personal.
 We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.